fynks/awesome-android-root/docs/index.md

 ---
 layout: home
 title:
 description: "A comprehensive collection of root apps, rooting guides, and tools for Android customization.
-Features curated lists of FOSS and proprietary apps for system modification, security, automation, and performance optimization.
-Includes device-specific rooting tutorials and troubleshooting."
+Features curated lists of FOSS and proprietary apps for system modification, security, and performance optimization."
 head:
   - - link
     - rel: canonocal